krystan/terraform-aws-lambda/README.md

 This Terraform module can be used for deploying a prepackaged lambda function and hides the ugly parts from you.
 It expects that the function has already been deployed to amazon s3.

+After version 11.4 this module supports HCL2 and will not work with versions of Terraform prior to 0.12

 ## Features

 * Only appears in the Terraform plan when there are legitimate changes.